Graph Unlearning: Balanced Graph Partition

 \subsection{Embedding Clustering Method}

-For \textbf{Strategy 2}, we rely on embedding clustering which takes into consideration both the node features and the graph structural information for the graph partitioning.
-In order to partition the graph, we first use a pretrained GNN model to obtain all the node embeddings, and then we perform clustering on the resulting node embeddings.
+For \textbf{Strategy 2}, we rely on embedding clustering, which considers both the node feature and graph structural information for the partitioning.
+Specifically, we first use a pretrained GNN model to obtain all the node embeddings, and then we perform clustering on the resulting node embeddings.

 \mypara{Embedding Clustering} We can adopt any state-of-the-art GNN models introduced in \autoref{subsection:gnn} to project each node into an embedding space.
-With respect to clustering, we rely on the widely used $k$-means algorithm~\cite{KMNPSW02}, which consists of three phases: Initialization, nodes reassignment, and centroids updating.
+With respect to clustering, we rely on the widely used $k$-means algorithm\cite{KMNPSW02}, which consists of three phases: Initialization, nodes reassignment, and centroids updating.
 In the initialization phase, we randomly sample $k$ \textit{centroids} which represent the ``center'' of each shard.
 In the node reassignment phase, each node is assigned to its ``nearest'' shard in terms of the Euclidean distance from the centroids.
 In the centroids updating phase, the new centroids are recalculated as the average of all the nodes in their corresponding shard.